TizianoCitro/StandAppWebApplication/README.md

 # StandApp Web Application

-Front-end for the Realt-Time chat application called `StandApp` developed with the `MERN` stack.
+Frontend for the realt-time chat application called `StandApp` developed with the `MERN` stack.

 ## Stack